 If your student organization received funding for your event from another organization, department, or other entity, it is highly recommended that you list these sponsors on all marketing.
 For example: "Funded by NAME OF SPONSOR."

-Also, all marketing needs to include the Disability Statement.
+Also, all marketing needs to include the Access Policy Statement.
 This statement reads as follows:

 "In compliance with the ADA/504, please direct your accommodation requests to NAME at EMAIL ADDRESS."